-While Attention Deficit Disorder with or without hyperactivity is not considered a learning disability, the ADHD/ADD child has special needs that must be met in a regular classroom.
+While Attention Deficit Disorder with or without hyperactivity is not considered a learning disability, the ADHD/ADD may require accommodations within the classroom.
 After reviewing the child's cumulative file, interviewing the parents and previous teachers, and having the child tested (if current testing has not been done) CRCS will determine if it can meet the needs of the particular ADHD/ADD child in a regular classroom.
-Depending on the nature of the Attention Deficit, the school may require at parents' expense additional tutoring or services to assist the child.
+We may require, at parents' expense, additional tutoring or services to assist the child.
 As is the case for all new and current students at CRCS, any students accepted on the above conditions will be subject to a nine week probationary period.